chunhsin/genesis-interview/README.md

 ### Constants

 1. Define the difficulty each role can handle.
 1. Define the problem solve time for each role. (easily for testing).
+1. Design a `handleInComingCall` method is for testing the different call scenario with single thread.

 ### Employee